oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

     :func:`oracledb.connect()` and :func:`oracledb.create_pool()` are keyword
     and not positional.
 This makes the python-oracledb driver compliant with the Python Database API specification PEP 249.
-The old positional usage possible in cx_Oracle will cause an error, see :ref:`connerrors`.
+The old positional usage possible in the obsolete cx_Oracle driver will cause an error, see :ref:`connerrors`.

 Connections to a Local Database
 -------------------------------